 About this page

-The Arkansas Democrat-Gazette updates this page daily using data from the Arkansas Department of Health, Johns Hopkins University Center for Systems Science and Engineering, the Centers for Disease Control and Prevention, and The New York Times.
+The Arkansas Democrat-Gazette is no longer updating this page, which uses data from the Arkansas Department of Health, Johns Hopkins University Center for Systems Science and Engineering, the Centers for Disease Control and Prevention, and The New York Times.
 Additional historical data has been provided by The COVID Tracking Project.

-Data compiled here only track the numbers of confirmed and probable cases.
+Data compiled here only track the numbers of reported cases.
 More cases most likely exist among individuals who have not been tested.

-This page is updated by Brian Smith and David Wilson.
-Please contact Brian Smith at email@example.com if you see information that you believe is out-of-date or incorrect.
+This page has been updated by Brian Smith and David Wilson.
+Please contact Brian Smith at email@example.com with any questions or comments.